dslc-io/tidytuesdayR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Updates the code and examples to prevent web pages from attempting to open in non-interactive mode

 * Surrounded the non-English usage, package names, software names and API names in undirected single quotes

 * Capitalized the names, sentence beginnings and abbreviations/acronyms in the description text of the DESCRIPTION file